 If seafarers are unable to renew certificates using the usual procedures because they have an extended time at sea the validity of such documents is extended up to 31st of March 2021 inclusive.

 In cases where RO surveyors are not able to undertake scheduled surveys due to restrictions imposed by COVID-19, this Administration will consider applications for extension/postponement under force majeure on a case-by-case basis.
 The Shipowners/Ship Operators/Managers should use application form as per GEN 001 circular.
 The application form should be stamped, signed and commented by RO.
 In addition, there must also be evidence that the ship has a plan that covers how she will be brought back into the regular survey cycle.

-These temporary measures shall remain in place for a period of two (2) months starting from 18 July 2020 and are subject to review as the situation develops.
+These temporary measures shall remain in place for a period of three (3) months starting from 18 January 2021 and are subject to review as the situation develops.

 |SAUDI ARABIA||Circular No (03) 2020

 Ships for which endorsement or renewal of statutory certificates is due before 30th June 2020, a three (03) months extension may be granted.
 Therefore, these certificates will remain valid during the extension period without pre-approval of TGA (MTS) and are not required to be replaced by new certificates on which the extended date of expiry is indicated.

 The extension will also concern certificates issued by services providers for servicing of life saving equipment, fire-fighting equipment or radio equipment.